-In July of 1886, there were elaborate ceremonies at the site, including speeches by prominent state officials, a procession of guests, and the laying of a cornerstone.
+In July of 1886, the headquarters for the North Carolina Agricultural Experiment Station was dedicated.
+There were elaborate ceremonies at the site, including speeches by state officials, a procession of guests, and the laying of a cornerstone.

 The cornerstone was laid for the first building on campus, originally called Main Building but later named Holladay Hall.

-This building would later be renamed Holladay Hall, in recognition of the first President of the university, Alexander Holladay.
-The building was constructed of 1.5 million "penitentiary bricks" made at the State Prison in Raleigh.
+This building would later be renamed Holladay Hall in recognition of the first president of the university, Alexander Holladay.
+The building was constructed from 1.5 million "penitentiary bricks" made at the State Prison in Raleigh.

-Daniel Harvey Hill, Jr., the library namesake, began his career at North Carolina Agricultural and Mechanical College (now NCSU) upon its opening in 1889.
-He engaged in the common nineteenth-century practice of serving as both a professor (of English) and the college librarian, the institution’s first.
-This responsibility was not a major burden, as the early library occupied only a reading room in the Main Building (later Holladay Hall).
-For the first ten years of ...
+D. H. Hill Jr. began his career at North Carolina College of Agricultural and Mechanic Arts upon its opening in 1889.
+He engaged in the common nineteenth-century practice of serving as both a professor of English and the first college librarian.
+This responsibility was not a major burden, as the early library occupied only a reading room in the Main Building, and later Holladay Hall.
+For the first ten years of the college, Hill ordered all books and supervised ...
 More

 The first class of students planted the tree that became known at the Memorial Oak.
 The tree lived until 1990, when it was removed because of a fungal disease.
 It is depicted in the chancellor's seal, and some of the wood was made into a table for the chancellor's office.